Good speech about metaverse

 Because metaverse development is still in its early stages, I believe a principles-based approach to emerging policy issues appropriately reflects the need to anticipate and adapt to issues and risks quickly.
 I also believe it is imperative for regulators to proactively engage with the private sector, and ensure the responsible development of products and services that have embedded protections.

-Once metaverse traffic increased, regulation may come forward.
+Once metaverse traffic increases, regulation may follow.

 Categories: